bossan/modbus-meter-emulator/README.md

 # Modbus Meter Emulator

-Emulates an energy meter with modbus communication.
+Emulates an energy meter with modbus communication to enable export control on your inverter.
 The project is intended to be used with Home Assistant, but can be used with any other system that supports MQTT and Modbus.

 > [!CAUTION]
 > This project is in the early phases of development.
 Please use with caution.